-- You get the actual item from the mod, not an emulation of the item or a container.
+- You get the actual item from the mod, not an emulated item or a container.
 This ensures 100% compatibility with that item's functionality.

-- The item gets some NBT data tacked on to it to change its name and ensure the game knows to change it back properly.
+- The item gets some NBT data tacked on to it to ensure the game knows how to change it back.

-- Since you get the actual item, you can use it for crafting but you probably shouldn't, as you'll lose all other attached items.
+- You can use a transformed Tome for crafting, but you probably shouldn't, since you'll lose all other attached items.

-- To morph the tome into another mod's documentation book that is added to it, simply right click and pick the one you want.
+- To transform the tome into another mod's documentation book that is added to it, simply right click and pick the book you want from the menu.

-- Shift-right clicking a block from a mod that has a book added to the tome will morph the tome into that book.
-If you have multiple from the same mod, it'll take the first added.
+- Sneak-right clicking a modded block from will transform the tome into its documentation book, if available in the tome.
+If you have multiple books from the same mod, it'll give you the first book added.

-- To unmorph back into the tome, left click the air.
+- To untransform back into the tome, punch the air.

 The config file for the mod includes the following: